State Street says N.Y. authorities probing forex

-U.S. and New York state prosecutors are investigating State Street Corp's foreign exchange trades, the bank said on Monday, potentially putting more pressure on a major source of revenue for the company.
+State Street Corp. said on Monday the U.S. attorney in Manhattan and the New York attorney general are investigating its foreign exchange trades, a development that could put more pressure on a key activity already under scrutiny.

-State Street shares were up slightly on Monday, but they are down 10 percent over the past year, as State Street and rival Bank of New York Mellon Corp have been hit by lawsuits accusing them of improperly charging pension funds for foreign exchange.
+State Street's shares are down 10 percent over the past year while the broader S&P 500 index is up nearly 3 percent in that time.
+Forex lawsuits have rocked State Street and Bank of New York Mellon Corp, which have been accused of improperly charging pension funds for foreign exchange.

 Those same New York authorities last year filed civil lawsuits against BNY Mellon, State Street's top rival.
 In a lawsuit in October, the New York attorney general alleged BNY Mellon earned $2 billion over the decade from the trading.
 Earlier this month, the U.S. attorney in Manhattan filed an amended complaint against BNY Mellon that said the bank "repeatedly lied" about its forex transactions.